CollaboraOnline/online/wsd/reference.md

 ### UserFriendlyName
 A string representing the name of the user for display in the UI.

+While nominally an optional field, it is used to identify the author of changes in documents.
+When missing, "UnknownUser" will be used instead, with a possible suffix with the UserId.

+Strongly recommended to set it to a valid value.

 CheckFileInfo extended response properties
 ------------------------------------------